motasim1/selfbot/README.md

 How to start the bot:

 1. First, install Node.js
-2. Then, you need to have an editor.
-(I use Atom)
+2. Open now the file "install_requirements.bat"
 3. Change the config.json file so it works for you
-4. Open up a terminal in your folder and run `npm install discord.js --save` (works only when Node.js is installed and without this, your bot won't work)
-5. Run in a terminal `npm install -g nodemon` (This is to restart the bot automatically and it is usefull)
-6. Now, open the file "launch.bat" and you are ready to go!
+4. Now, open the file "launch.bat" and you are ready to go!
 ---

 If you did everything correct, you will see this in your terminal: